shanesveller/ratatecs/README.md

 # Ratatecs

-Experiment with [Bevy ECS](https://bevyengine.org) and [Ratatui](https://ratatui.rs) to build TUI with completely isolated components.
+Experiment with [Bevy ECS](https://bevyengine.org) and [Ratatui](https://ratatui.rs) to build TUI with completely isolated panels (group of widgets).

-- Component inner state is stored in the ECS
+- Panel inner state is stored in the ECS
-- Component selection through State
+- Panel selection through State
-- Each component pushes a z-ordered list of widgets that are rendered at the end of the frame
+- Each panel pushes a z-ordered list of widgets that are rendered at the end of the frame

 Bevy handles the run loop, storing state in the world, and passing the needed arguments to each function through dependency injection.